 We are a young professionals association composed of men and women of African descent in the Detroit area.
 We provide our members, followers, and the community overall with opportunities to grow socially, develop personally, and carry out civic engagement, together.

-We welcome people of all ethnicities, backgrounds, faiths, and beliefs to join us in:
+Our membership and followers are people of all ethnicities, backgrounds, faiths, and beliefs to join us in:

 - Community Service – Volunteering and supporting established and new civic efforts to help Detroit communities.